choria-io/website/docs/content/development/mcorpc/clients/_index.md

 ### MCollective RPC style results

-MCollective RPC provides a trimmed down version of results from the basic Client library.
-You'd choose to use this if you just want to do basic things or maybe you're just learning Ruby.
-You'll get to process the results _after_ the call is either done or timed out completely.
+MCollective RPC provides a trimmed down version of results from the core Client library - RPC being a set of conventions ontop of the core the aim is to make a more user friendly data format for RPC use.

 This is an important difference between the two approaches, in one you can parse the results as it comes in, in the other you will only get results after processing is done.
 This would be the main driving facter for choosing one over the other.